jara001/f1tenth-rules/rules_v3.md

     - In the second round, the teams switch sides.
     - Should a third round be necessary, a coin flip will determine the starting position.
 The team that ranked higher in Time Trial will call the coin flip (i.e., heads or tails).
 The team that wins the coin flip chooses the starting position.

-- Overtaking the opponent may be carried out on either the right or the left.

-- As opposed to Time Trial, no reconfiguration is allowed during the race, except after a crash, as described below.
+- As opposed to Time Trial, no reconfiguration is allowed during the race.

-- Ultimately, organizers reserve the right to assign blame in the case of vehicle collision in the head-to-head tournament.

 ### Tournament types